 F.6.
-Other significant information
+N/A Other significant information

-N/A

 F.7.
-Extern al auditor's report
+Exteri nal auditor's report

-Inform on:
+Inforn n on:

 F.7.1 Whether the ICFR information sent to the markets was checked by the external auditor, in which case the company should include the corresponding report in an annex.
 If not, explain why not.

-The r eport iss ued by the external auditor is appended hereto.
+The report iss sued by the external auditor is appended hereto.

-G. EXTENT OF COMPLIANCE WITH THE CORPORATE GOVERNANCE RECOMMENDATIONS vesto rs and t ne market in generai n ave sufficient information on to asse ess the con ipany's actions.
-General explanations are not acceptable.
-1. The articles of association of listed companies should not limit the maximum number of votes that may be cast by an individual shareholder or impose other restrictions hampering takeover of the company via the market acquisition of its shares.
-Complies [ X ] Explanation [ ] 2.
-When both the parent company and a subsidiary are listed, they should both publish a document specifying exactly: a) The types of activity they are respectively engaged in and any business dealings between them, and between the listed subsidiary and other group companies. b) The mechanisms in place to solve any conflicts of interest.
-Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 3.
-During the annual general meeting, to supplement the written distribution of the annual corporate governance report, the chairman of the board should inform the shareholders orally, in sufficient detail, of the most important aspects of the company's corporate governance, especially: a) Any changes made since the previous annual general meeting. b) The specific reasons why the company does not follow any of the recommendations of the Code of Corporate Governance and the alternative rules applied, if any.
-Complies [ x ] Partial compliance [ ] Explanation [ ] 4.
-The company should define and promote a policy of communication and contacts with shareholder, institutional investors and proxy advisors that fully respects the laws against market abuse and gives similar treatment to shareholders who are in the same position.
-And the company should publish that policy on its website, including information on how it has been implemented, naming those responsible for such implementation.
-Complies [ X ] Partial compliance [ ] Explanation [ ]
+G. EXTENT OF COMPLIANCE WITH THE CORPORATE GOVERNANCE RECOMMENDATIONS dicate the deg gree of comp liance by t he company with the r ecommenda ations of the Good (Governance C Code for Listed Companies 5. - nsons so that shareholder explanations are not acce 1. listed companies shoul restrictions hampering nat may be cast by an indi quisition of its shares. vidual Complies [2 X] Explanation [] 2.
+When both the par ent compa any and a subsidiary ar e listed, they should both publi sh a documen nt specifying exactly: a) The types of activity they are respectively engaged in and any business dealings between the listed subsidiary and other group companies. n them, and between the b) The mechanisms in place to solve any conflicts of interest.
+Complies [] Partial compliance [] Explanatio on [] Not applicable [X] 3.
+During the annual general meeting, to supplement the written distribution of the annual corporate governance report, the chairman of the board should inform the shareholders orally, in sufficient detail, of the most important aspects of the comp corporate governance, especially: a) Any change s made sii nce the previous annua al general me eeting. b) why the company does alternative rules applie iny of the recomme endations of t he Code of Corporate Complies [] X] Partial compliance [] Explanatio on [] 4.
+The company should define and promote a policy of communication and contacts with shareholder, institutional investors and proxy advisors that fully respects the laws against market abuse and gives similar treatment to shareholders who are in the same position. ne company s nsible for sucl • . , vebsite, inclu uding information o n how it has I been implemented, namii ng those Complies [2 X] Partial compliance [] Explanatio on []